AJanedy/MovieDatabase/README.md

 the run.bat file in the project folder and double click to run.
 To delete the SQL database that was just created, while MySql is running, in the root directory run ".\delete.bat".
 You can also locate the delete.bat file in the project folder and double click to run.
+Note that if a compatible version of OpenJDK is not installed on the system, the program will unzip the installer and run it, the user will then have to install the included OpenJDK before proceeding with the program.

 Mac using Terminal/Windows using Bash emulator such as Git Bash: Make sure you have MySql running in XAMPP.
 Navigate to the root folder.
 If using a Mac, run commands "chmod +x run.sh" and "chmod +x delete.sh".
 On either system, now run "./run.sh".
 To delete the SQL database that was just created, while MySQL is running, in the root directory, run "./delete.sh".
+Note that if a compatible version of OpenJDK is not installed on the system, the program will unzip the installer and run it, the user will then have to install the included OpenJDK before proceeding with the program.
 ========================================================================================

                                 Accessing Database